jhagelback/ml-sk/README.md

 This is a collection of machine learning code examples in different languages and libraries.

 ## Jupyter kernels
-For machine learning I prefer to code in Jupyter Notebooks.
+For machine learning I prefer to code in Jupyter Notebooks (my current version is 5.7.4).
 There are additional Jupyter kernels available for other languages than Python, which is great if you wanna try out some stuff in Weka or R. I use the following kernels:
 - IJava for Java (available [here](https://github.com/SpencerPark/IJava))
 - IRKernel for R (available [here](https://irkernel.github.io/))